svmwd/ChatYourOwnData/readme.md

 ## Chat with your SQL Data

-This is the demo app for the youtube video: https://www.youtube.com/watch?v=hw6oTjw9_Ro

 The app uses AI to generate queries for a relational SQL database based on natural language, meaning there is no requirement for an indexing search service, vector queries, or other usual AI architectures.

 The AI service does NOT index any of your data, it just needs the basic table schema to understand how your database is structured.
 It generates queries based on these relationships.